LIVE AND RECORDED ONLINE COURSES – FREE MEMBERSHIP! JOIN NOW

 • NESC general requirements for overhead lines

-• NESC requirements for maximum conductor/cable sag determination
+• NESC and G.O.
+95 requirements for maximum conductor/cable sag determination

-• NESC and practical requirements for maximum conductor/cable design tension
+• NESC and G.O.
+95, and practical requirements for maximum conductor/cable design tension

-• NESC requirements for supporting structure design (loading conditions and strength requirements)
+• NESC and G.O.
+95 requirements for supporting structure design (loading conditions and strength requirements)

 • Overhead line guying and anchoring design considerations